DTJF/fb_prussdrv/ReadMe.md

 - The binaries (in folder *bin*) of
   - the library libprussdrv,
-  - the devive tree overlay and
+  - the device tree overlay and
   - the (LINUX-arm7hf) pasm assembler

 The libprussdrv library supports